sabuhiabbas/unit3_2023-project/README.md

     helper_text_mode: "on_error"
     helper_text: "Please enter email"
 ```
 This piece of code shows how I create a text field and get an input from the user by using KivyMD.
-I use the same structure to get inputs in different places of codes.
+I use the same structure to get inputs in different places of codes.[^20]
 #### KivyMD Button
 ```.kv
 MDRaisedButton: